-Over the last twenty-five years, the technique of satellite-based remote sensing of the Earth's surface has played an increasingly important role in the scientific study of our environment.
+Over the last twenty-five years, the field of satellite-based remote sensing of the Earth's surface has played an increasingly important role in the scientific study of our environment.
 The growing importance of satellite image data is due to its three primary characteristics: overhead vantage point, uniform global coverage, and multi-channel spectral resolution.
-Currently several governments and commercial ventures produce and distribute satellite images including programs in the United States, France, Japan, Russia, and India.
+Currently many government and commercial ventures produce and distribute satellite images; including programs in the United States, France, Japan, Russia, and India.
 This is producing an ever-increasing catalogue of satellite images that allow scientists to study the earth across the electro-magnetic spectrum and over time.

 In December, 1996, YCEO received a three-year grant under the NASA/MTPE Interdisciplinary Science Initiative.
-This project, known as the South West Asia Project (SWAP) involves several groups at Yale as well as scientists and collaborators from Syria, Turkey, Jordan, Iraq, Iran, and Israel.
-The goal of SWAP is to quantify and monitor processes shaping the landscape in the region.
+This project, known as the South West Asia Project (SWAP) involved several groups at Yale as well as scientists and collaborators from Syria, Turkey, Jordan, Iraq, Iran, and Israel.
+The goal of SWAP was to quantify and monitor processes shaping the landscape in the region.

 In 1997 the Center was designated a NASA Center of Excellence and was awarded a grant for new equipment.
 By the spring of 1998 all of the hardware and software in the lab was upgraded to produce a state of the art Remote Sensing research facility to meet the needs of the students and faculty of Yale, and their research partners.